 5. Communication Efficiency

 Even a technically capable manufacturer can become difficult to work with if communication is slow or unclear.
-Buyers should evaluate whether the supplier is responsive, organized, and able to communicate clearly during product discussion, sampling, revision, and production follow-through.
+Buyers should evaluate whether the supplier is responsive and organized across product discussion, sampling, revision, and production follow‑through.
+Strong communication reduces errors and accelerates development timelines.

 6. Market Fit and Business Flexibility